 I believe movies with the primary theme of terrorism serve as a catharsis for most people with respect to a previously distressing situation.
 Now terrorism doesn’t really have a universal dictionary definition but based on common opinions, we can say that terrorism is an unlawful barbarous act that creates fear in the minds of the society.
 Fear may be incited upon people in various forms — it may be in the form of religion, political or personal ideologies of an individual; a deliberate psychotic act to threaten civilians and also extra-terrestrial invasion.

 Terrorism cannot be confined to a particular caste or religion because no religion teaches hate.
 But when in the name of the ideologies of a certain group (religious or otherwise), people are brainwashed and misguided into believing a certain notion, humanity eventually suffers and the only way to overcome this is through unity.
 Many films try to portray motives mentioned above and some of the best out of these are now available on Netflix.
-Explosions, fights, real-life adaptations and a reflection of people’s behavior during chaotic times, below list of really good terrorist movies on Netflix has it all.
+So, here’s the list of really good terrorist movies on Netflix that are available to stream right now: